 One Size Doesn’t Fit All

 Different syringes will take on different sizes dependent on whether they are being used for injection, tubing, or irrigation.
 This is due to the relationship between volume and pressure.
 Smaller syringes (1 – 10ml) are typically used to inject medication into a patient while large syringes (20 – 70ml) with higher volume are typically used for irrigation.
 Most medium-sized syringes which occupy the territory of 10 – 12ml are used for tubings, such as with catheters and other medical tubings.

 The tip of a syringe typically determines how the needle will be inserted into the syringe and body.
 There are several types of tips which are as follows.

 Luer-Lock Tip – The most commonly used.
 Typically the needle is fastened to the syringe by twisting it on.
 This makes it easy to remove or adjust as needed.

-Slip-Tip – Needles can be inserted to the syringe by simply sliding the needle into the slip-tip without having to twist it on.
+Slip-Tip – Needles can be inserted into the syringe by simply sliding the needle into the slip-tip without having to twist it on.

 Eccentric Tips – Used when medication needs to be inserted parallel to the patient’s skin.
 Also used when wanting to inject into a vein.

 Catheter Syringe Tips – Have a tapered tip to allow for tubing to slip on.